WFNP

-From the late 1970s to around 1980, the station used the call letters WRSW, until student management realized there was already a real WRSW licensed to Warsaw, Indiana.
-In addition to being heard in the dorms on 640 AM, local cable TV subscribers could get the station at 91.9 FM if they connected their cable to their home stereo receiver.
+From the late 1970s to around 1980, the station used the callsign WRSW, until student management realized there was already a real WRSW licensed to Warsaw, Indiana.
+In addition to being heard in the dorms on 640 AM, local cable TV subscribers could get the station on 91.9 FM if they connected their cable to their home stereo receiver.
 During the spring of 1980, new student management began to explore the possibility of an actual FM station.
 In the fall of 1980, a petition was circulated on campus, and student government came up with the funds necessary to perform a frequency search for the new station.
-A company known as Educational FM associates did the search for a fee of $1800.00.
+A company known as Educational FM associates did the search for a fee of $1,800.00.
 A copy of the petition (the actual roots of today's WFNP) will be posted at a later date.

-Some key student personnel from those early days include Dennis O'Keefe, who later became a campus librarian -and whose name adorns a bench outside Sojourner Truth library in his memory; passionate Beatles fan and music director Nelson Metviner (who was memorialized after being killed in an auto accident with a plaque that hung in the station office for many years), engineer Alex Abrash, Tim Cook, Chuck Grant, Nathan "Nato" Mishan, Robin Milling, and General Manager Jeff Jensen.
+Some key student personnel from those early days include Dennis O'Keefe, who later became a campus librarian -and whose name adorns a bench outside Sojourner Truth library in his memory; passionate Beatles fan and music director Nelson Metviner (who was memorialized after being killed in an auto accident with a plaque that hung in the station office for many years), engineer Alex Abrash, Tim Cook, Chuck Grant, Nathan "Nato" Mishan, Robin Milling, and general manager Jeff Jensen.
 It took several more years for the station to finally reach the goal of being an over-the-air FM radio station.